-Mental health staff also work closely with community providers and reentry coordinators to ensure continuity of care upon release.
+Mental health staff members also work closely with community providers and reentry coordinators to ensure continuity of care upon release.

 Missouri Sex Offender Program (MOSOP)

 The director of the Department of Corrections is mandated (RSMo 589.040) to develop a program of treatment, education and rehabilitation for sexual assault offenders.
 By department policy, the successful completion of the Missouri Sex Offender Program (MOSOP) is mandatory for a release prior to an inmate's sentence completion date.
-MOSOP consisting of approximately 12 months of therapy is provided at the Farmington Correctional Center for men and the Women's Eastern Reception, Diagnostic and Correctional Center in Vandalia for females.
+MOSOP, consisting of approximately 12 months of therapy, is provided at the Farmington Correctional Center for men and at the Women's Eastern Reception, Diagnostic and Correctional Center in Vandalia for females.
 The groups for special medical needs, non-English speaking offenders, and those in protective custody are currently held at the Eastern Reception, Diagnostic and Correctional Center.

-Sex Offender Assessment Unit
+Sex Offender Assessment Process

 Substance Abuse Treatment Services